The Impact of Core Web Vitals on Website Performance !

 • Largest Contentful Paint (LCP): LCP measures the loading performance of a page by tracking the time it takes for the largest content element to become visible.
 It indicates how quickly users can see and interact with the primary content on a webpage.

-• First Input Delay (FID): FID gauges a user’s first interaction with a page, such as clicking a button or a link, and measures the delay in response.
-A low FID is crucial for ensuring a responsive and interactive user experience.
+• First Input Delay (FID): FID measures the time between a user’s first interaction with a page (e.g., clicking a button or link) and the page’s response.
+A low FID is crucial to ensuring a responsive, interactive user experience.

-• Cumulative Layout Shift (CLS): CLS assesses the visual stability of a page by measuring unexpected layout shifts during the loading process.
-A low CLS value indicates that elements on the page do not move around unexpectedly, preventing a frustrating experience for users.
+• Cumulative Layout Shift (CLS): CLS assesses the visual stability of a page by measuring unexpected layout shifts during page load.
+A low CLS value indicates that page elements do not move unexpectedly, preventing a frustrating user experience.

 Impact on Search Rankings !